Mecatecno Dragonfly

 Most of what I'll write about the Dragonfly assumes you have some familiarity with the way EM has done things.
 If you are completely new to electric trials bikes, reviewing the EM sections will be helpful.

+The information presented here is a combination of public data, observations, and reverse-engineering.
 Some of the information I have found is inconsistent/contradictory.
-As I learn more, I expect to reconcile all the differences.
+As I learn more, I expect to reconcile the differences.

 Original Dragonfly Prototype in USA in 2018